Skip to main content

 danger

 CATS outputs authentication headers in plain text in both logs and report files.
 Make sure you remove those when sharing/archiving/uploading the report files or logs.
 When sharing individual tests files you can leverage environment variables by using $$env_variable as values.
+You can also use the --maskHeaders argument to specify a comma-separated list of headers that should be masked in the logs and reports.
+Masked headers will be replaced with $$HeaderName so that test cases can be replayed using environment variables

 HTTP header(s) based authentication